Grade Appeal Policy

 - A copy of the course syllabus and assignment descriptions.

-- If the fourth step does not lead to a mutually agreeable resolution, and the student wishes to pursue the matter further, then a Grade Appeal Committee shall be formed by the dean within 10 calendar days.
+- If the fourth step does not lead to a mutually agreeable resolution, and the student wishes to pursue the matter further, then a Grade Appeal Committee shall be formed by the dean within ten (10) business days.
 This committee shall include 3 faculty members from the college/school: one selected by the student, one selected by the instructor of record, and one appointed by the dean.
 A majority shall prevail in the committee.
 The committee shall elect its own chair.
 The function of the Grade Appeal Committee shall be to evaluate the appeal in terms of the stated grounds for the appeal.
 The committee’s decision may be to keep the assigned grade or to raise the assigned grade.
-The committee shall provide a written justification to the dean for its decision, including minority opinions when they exist, no later than 21 calendar days after the committee’s formation.
+The committee shall provide a written justification to the dean for its decision, including minority opinions when they exist, no later than fifteen (15) business days after the committee’s formation.
 The dean shall inform the department chair, student, and instructor of the committee’s decision and provide all parties with copies of the committee report.
 This decision by the Grade Appeal Committee is final.

 Exceptions to the Grade Appeal Policy